 Vibrant cuisine, storied temples & mighty rivers

 Audley’s very first trips were to Vietnam more than 25 years ago, and Southeast Asia remains a special place to us.
-The region has almost completely reopened and our specialists took full advantage as soon as they could, sleeping in opulent new stays in Vietnam and Thailand, riding the high-speed train through Laos, visiting the soft-sand beaches, and renewing our long-running love affair with the many rivers that run through the region.
+Our specialists have been keeping up-to-date with the latest developments, sleeping in opulent new stays in Vietnam and Thailand, riding the high-speed train through Laos, visiting the soft-sand beaches, and renewing our long-running love affair with the many rivers that run through the region.

 Inter-country flights are in full swing and now is a great time to plan a multi-country trip.
 Explore jungle-choked ruins, watch saffron-robed monks in meditation, and learn to make dishes like spicy green papaya salad, a common street food in Laos.

 Get me there: Visit both Vietnam and Cambodia on this multi-country tour that includes time on the Mekong Delta on a traditional sampan.